Strontium-90: Nuclear waste

-Strontium-90 is classified as high-level waste.
+^{90}Sr is classified as high-level waste.
 Its 29-year half-life means that it can take hundreds of years to decay to negligible levels.
 Exposure from contaminated water and food may increase the risk of leukemia and bone cancer.
 Reportedly, thousands of capsules of radioactive strontium containing millions of curies are stored at Hanford Site's Waste Encapsulation and Storage Facility.

 Remediation

 Algae has shown selectivity for strontium in studies, where most plants used in bioremediation have not shown selectivity between calcium and strontium, often becoming saturated with calcium, which is greater in quantity and also present in nuclear waste.

 Researchers have looked at the bioaccumulation of strontium by Scenedesmus spinosus (algae) in simulated wastewater.
 The study claims a highly selective biosorption capacity for strontium of S. spinosus, suggesting that it may be appropriate for use of nuclear wastewater.

 A study of the pond alga Closterium moniliferum using stable strontium found that varying the ratio of barium to strontium in water improved strontium selectivity.